GoCarrot/carrot-blog/source/_posts/2013-10-15-creating-a-facebook-application.markdown

 ---
 layout: post
-title: "Creating a Facebook Application"
+title: "How to create a Facebook Application"
 date: 2013-10-15 17:25
 comments: true
 categories: [Facebook]